Student loan exile: 'Mum is going to die soon and I'm not going to be there'

 An Inland Revenue spokesman, responding to the latest arrest warrant, said the hardline measure was "very much an action of last resort after all other avenues have been exhausted".

-"The best advice we can give overseas based borrowers it to pay any outstanding amounts.
+"The best advice we can give overseas based borrowers is to pay any outstanding amounts.
 If that is not possible, we encourage borrowers to talk with us about their situation.
 Our staff are always willing to help and we have various relief options available to help manage repayments for those who are in a position of hardship."

 Asked why she hadn't contacted Inland Revenue to reach an agreement and remove the threat of arrest, the woman said she used to spend hours on the phone with them.